 But we know it’s about more than just access and low costs.
 We’ve made considerable enhancements to our brokerage platform over the past several years.
 And there are plans to invest even more to keep improving your online experience and trading capabilities.

 Our focus on providing you with high-quality mutual funds and ETFs has never been stronger.
 Our settlement accounts are allocated to Vanguard Federal Money Market Fund (VMFXX), which currently yields 1.82%.
-That’s more than five times the average market rate.* And our Vanguard ETFs continue to offer superior performance—with 95% of them beating the returns of their peer-group averages over the past 10 years.** (Learn more about ETFs and why they’re gaining in popularity.)
+That’s more than five times the average market rate.* And our Vanguard ETFs continue to offer competitive long-term performance—with 95% of them beating the returns of their peer-group averages over the past 10 years.** (Learn more about ETFs and why they’re gaining in popularity.)

 This is what we do